Deltares/hydromt_delwaq/docs/user_guide/coupling_delwaq.rst

 The single substance D-Emissions model writes its emission data into two files, always called:

 - outdata_em.bin
+- outdata_em.txt

-- outdata_em.txtIn this advanced topic, we detailed what are the steps to best make use of HydroMT for this specific version of DELWAQ.
+In this advanced topic, we detailed what are the steps to best make use of HydroMT for this specific version of DELWAQ.

 .. note::